RepsonaHQ/repsona-content-help/articles/004001000-requirements.en.md

 ---
-title: System Requirements to Use Repsona
+title: System requirements for using Repsona
 categoryId: other
 subCategoryId: Useful information
 ---